 As per the Fifth Deans' Committee (constituted vide ICAR office order F. No. Edn.
 5.1.2013-EQR dated: 10 July 2013 under the chairmanship of Prof. R.B.
 Singh); all degrees in the disciplines of Agricultural Sciences will be declared as professional degrees, which include undergraduates in all four programmes viz.
 B.Sc.
 (Hons) Agriculture; B.Tech.
 (Agricultural Engineering); B.Tech.
-Biotechnology and B.Sc.
-(Hons) Community Science) initiated by the institute from the current academic year.
+Biotechnology; B.Sc.
+(Hons) Community Science) at IARI and its hubs.